Health Forward is seeking candidates for three board positions for terms beginning in January 2022.

 Conflict of Interest

-Health Forward has a strong commitment to integrity and open meetings.
+Health Forward has a strong commitment to integrity.
 All who join the organization as associates or board members are asked to declare any conflicts that would compromise the ability to be objective in decision-making.
 While we welcome members of the community who have ties to our grant work, there will be restrictions on those board members’ ability to vote on or discuss any items that would constitute a conflict of interest.
-No board member can benefit financially from any grant or contract work of Health Forward Foundation.
-Additionally, board members cannot be public officials.
-See Qualifications section below for more details.
+Please note, affiliation with a current or future grantee of Heath Forward neither helps nor harms that organization.
+No board member can personally benefit financially from any grant or contract work with Health Forward Foundation.

 All board members are required annually to complete and submit an attestation and statement of personal interests, which is outlined in the conflict of interest policy.